 - Don’t fly in close proximity to residential buildings

 Countries that do not allow drones while traveling

 *** Please note – Drone Laws around the world are always changing.
-Before traveling you should attempt to find a valid governmental website to see if drones are allowed before bring your drone into the country.
-I do not take any responsibility for what you do with this information, use this at your own risk. ***
+Before traveling, you should attempt to find a valid governmental website to see if drones are allowed before bringing your drone into the country.
+I do not take any responsibility for what you do with this information.
+Use this at your own risk. ***

 - And likely more